 The permission granted above does not extend to any textual or artistic material (drawings, photos, audio, video, etc.) on this site which is identified as being the copyright of a third-party.
 In these circumstances, authorisation to reproduce such material must be obtained from the appropriate copyright holders.

 All logos and trademarks are excluded from the above-mentioned general permission.

 Any copyright queries if in doubt regarding the re-use of CORDIS documents or information, shall be addressed in writing to:

 Calls for Tender, Contracts and Copyright Unit

 Copyright and Legal Issues Section

 Privacy Statement on the protection of personal data

 The European Union is committed to protecting your privacy.

-Your data is covered by Regulation (EC) 45/2001 of the European Parliament and of the Council of 18th December 2000 on the protection of individual with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
+Your data is covered by Regulation (EC) no. 45/2001 of the European Parliament and of the Council of 18th December 2000 on the protection of individual with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.